 Gardens are never static.
 Whether you started out with an excellent design and installation, or made smaller changes to an existing landscape over time, how do you know when you are “done”?
 The answer of course, is never.
 As we all know, in every garden some plants will thrive while others languish.
 Trees may grow and shade out a previously …

-Whether you can’t wait until the first flurries fall, or you spend the winter dreaming of the warmer days of spring and summer, we should all know how best to manage snow on our own properties.
+Whether you can’t wait until the first flurries or spend the winter dreaming of the warm days of summer, we all must deal with snow removal on our own properties.
 In doing this, safety of course is the primary concern.
-But in addition to safety, there are a few other considerations, such as cost, …
+But before you grab a bag of salt, also consider cost, effort, and the environment.
+Of the different snow management …

 Monarch Migration